-I also added plug-in light cords* to some of the large lanterns to add lighting.
+I added plug-in light cords* to some of the large lanterns for additional lighting.

 In order to maintain the color scheme (and not overwhelm the room with too much light), I used purple and blue light bulbs inside the lanterns.